I thought it would be great to show you the process I used to make G5’s 4th birthday cake.

 That is the most amazing cake!
 Darth Vader and Luke Skywalker on the top just make it!
 And it was the most yummy chocolate mud cake, rich and very moist!
 So delicious 🙂 Many thanks to ‘Cakes by Koo and Cupcakes too’

 The table setting for the cake was perfect!
-The labels were from a purchase Rebecca made from ‘Hello My Sweet’ via Etsy.
+The labels were from a purchase D1 made from ‘Hello My Sweet’ via Etsy.

-Singing Happy Birthday to Luke.
+Singing Happy Birthday to G6.
 I am sure he knew the day was all about him 🙂

 The adults drinks were well catered for, but look at these very cute drinks for the children.